Headlander Festival

-Headlander Festival was a small UK family friendly festival held on the ground of Stockport RUFC in Bramhall, with the first two-day event being held from 21 June to 22 June 2013.
+Headlander Festival was a small UK family-friendly festival held on the ground of Stockport RUFC in Bramhall, with the first two-day event being held from 21 June to 22 June 2013.
 The two-day event attracted around 6,000 music fans each year.

-The Festival was designed to be accessible to families with children of all ages and featured three stages for live music, a trade village, foods from around the world and music workshops.
+The festival was designed to be accessible to families with children of all ages and featured three stages for live music, a trade village, foods from around the world and music workshops.

 2013

 Acts who appeared at the first Headlander Festival included; A Few Good Men, The Rainband, The Beavers, Kill For Company, The Ordinary, Reachback and Manchester Ska Foundation.

 2014

 Toploader headlined the 2014 festival which also saw appearances from The Mend, Stooshe, Kazo, The Feud, Jeramiah Ferrari, The High Nines, Daisy Day, A Few Good Men and Swampgrass.

 2015

-Acts appearing over 20 & 21 June 2015 included:
+Acts appearing over 20 and 21 June 2015 included: